ppdlv/ppdlv/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi, I'm Peter - aka [ppdlv] 👋

-## IT Specialist during the day and a wannabe Developer @ night!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Working on Cloudstack and Azure 🤣
 - 🥅 2021 Goals: Learn everything there is about my job and hobbies
 - ⚡ Fun fact: I love to break things and write code scribbles. 🤔